The Best Colors to Wear for Professional Photos

 - Neutral Tones: If you have hazels eyes and hair that’s a combination of colors (naturally), you may be a neutral tone.
 Colors that look great on neutrals include light pink, and really any light color that’s not too stark and vibrant.

 It can all be a bit confusing, so if you’re looking for a less ambiguous assessment, head on over to your nearest makeup store and have them tell you your color profile.

 Colors Convey Meaning

 What do you want your photo to say about you?
-Colors have meanings that can be picked up by the viewer, so it’s important to keep color psychology in mind when choosing what to wear for photos.
+Colors have meanings that can be picked up by the viewer, so it’s important to keep that in mind when wearing colors for photos.
 Here’s a quick guide.